 |Species||Rating||Size||Baits, Method, & Location|

 |channel catfish||Excellent||Size varies, some up to 8 pounds||around and downwind of the fish feeders, use cut shad, (best on chicken liver), shrimp, worms, prepared baits, along dam,|

 |crappie||Slow||All sizes||Fish are nice size and the density is good, fish are along the dam, south east pier, and in the brushpiles fish with jigs, blue /white, minnows,|

 |largemouth bass||Excellent||12-22 inches||dam, the brushpiles with crank baits or spinners,|

 |bluegill||Slow||varies||use a small worm or jig under a float.|

 Water levels are good.
-This Lake has produced some nice stringers of crappie and great should continue to do so.
-Fish the creek channel over the brush piles with minnows or jigs.
+This Lake has produced some nice stringers of fish and great should continue to do so.
 Get the kids, get your friends and Go Fishing.
 Remember to "CLEAN, DRAIN AND DRY" your boats and equipment.
 Don't move water from any impoundments.

-KDWPT will be releasing the recently completed “Kansas Crappie Bonanza” video on February 17.
+KDWPT released the “Kansas Crappie Bonanza” video.
 This 25-minute video covers Kansas crappie fishing during spring, summer, fall, and winter with tips and tactics to make you a better crappie angler.
-Visit the KDWPT homepageon February 17th and click on the Kansas Crappie Bonanza link to view the video!
+Visit the KDWPT homepage and click on the Kansas Crappie Bonanza link to view the video!

 This lake has a high density of channel catfish that increases angling opportunity.
 Remember- Wear a Lifejacket and Reach - Throw - Don t Go.This is a Community Fisheries Assistance Program Lake, no fishing permits required.